Doughboys roll past the Flyboys, while the Axmen hang on against the River Riders

+The Axmen would add more when Carson Queck doubles (3) on a line drive to left field.
+Mike Mancini scores and it was 8-2.

-Same inning Shea McGahan grounds out to second baseman Trey Fenderson who goes to first…..
-That would allow Corbin Shaw to score .
+Same inning Shea McGahan grounds out to second baseman Trey Fenderson who goes to first, allowing Corbin Shaw to score.
 It was 9-2.
 Now 2 outs when Ryan McCarthy singles on a ground ball off the 1-2 count to third base.
 Queck would come home and score, it was 10-2.
-Axmen hang on to win 11-9
+Axmen hang on to win 11-9.

 ###

-JOHNSON CITY, Tenn- Early and ahead was the name of the game for Johnson City, earning a series split, 7-1, over Greeneville.
+JOHNSON CITY, Tenn (WJHL) – Early and ahead was the name of the game for Johnson City, earning a series split, 7-1, over Greeneville.

 After falling behind in the first in each of the last three games, Wednesday would be different for the Doughboys.
 The first four to come to the plate would all reach base, taking advantage of a few Greeneville errors, shooting to a quick 4-0 lead.